zeppelinux/quarked-ddns/README.md

 # quarked-ddns
-Provides Dynamic DNS solution by integrating  [Google WiFi Router API](https://github.com/olssonm/google-wifi-api) (or public services if Google WiFi Router is not available) and [Amazon Route53](https://aws.amazon.com/route53/).
+Provides Dynamic DNS solution.

+Ideally it integrates with [Google WiFi Router API](https://github.com/olssonm/google-wifi-api) but can use public services if Google WiFi Router is not available.

-If Google WiFi is disabled quarked-ddns uses public services from the list below to get your public IP.
-Following list of public services is pre-configured and used out of the box:
+If Google WiFi is integration disabled quarked-ddns uses public services from the list below to get your public IP:
 ```
 http://checkip.amazonaws.com
 https://api.ipify.org